arosaspa/oracleone/README.md

-Future projects of the academy ONE Oracle
+Test, homeworks, practices and projects of the academy ONE Oracle.